taylorsimone-dispatches/Newsletter/README.md

 Keybase + discord by request.

  Pitching tips/fyi for PR companies:
- - I write independenet journalism occasionally contributing to outlets.
+ - I write independent journalism occasionally contributing to outlets.
  - Pseudonyms are allowed for interviewees by request.
  - Prep is research and fact-check based.
  - I love hearing unconventional stories.